 Now comes the hard part: translating all your hard work on that sheet to a menu design.
-If you're hiring a designer, simply giving them that sheet make their life so much easier.
+If you're hiring a designer, simply giving them your menu item spreadsheet and color scheme makes their life so much easier.

-If not, you can use software like Microsoft Word, Microsoft Powerpoint, or the Adobe Suite, and use these menu templates to get started.
+If not, you can use software like Microsoft Word, Microsoft Powerpoint, or the Adobe Suite, and use these menu templates as a jumping-off point.
 As you do, keep in mind these menu design best practices:

-- Use price strategically.
+Use dollar signs strategically.
 A study at Cornell found that diners who ordered from a menu without dollar signs ($) spent significantly more than those who ordered from a traditionally priced menu.
 Consider removing dollar signs from your menu, and don't list menu prices in a single column so it's easy for customers to compare.

-This is a mistake many restaurants make.
-Once you have a skeleton of your menu laid out, you start to add more and more to it.
-The fact is, menu design benefits from white space, and the more photos or icons you add, the more distracted customers are from your actual content - the food, and those awesome descriptions you just wrote.
+Printed menus benefit from white space, and the more photos or icons you add, the more distracted customers are from your actual content: the food, and those awesome descriptions you just wrote.

 You may want to include photos of your most profitable menu items, but these photos need to be high quality - and that quality needs to translate to print.
-You may have to hire a food photographer to take these photos; you definitely don't want to use a smartphone.
+You may have to hire a food photographer to take these photos, because bad photos can be worse than no photos.
 Work on your food presentation skills first, and then hire a photographer or a friend to take the perfect photo for your menu.